Sinj: Climate

 The mountains give Sinj its specific sub-Mediterranean climate, with a total annual rainfall of about 1300 mm.
 Winters are wet and cold, especially in the mornings, when temperatures can drop below -10 °C, whereas summers are hot and dry, with temperatures surpassing +40 °C. Partly due to its location in a valley, Sinj is one of the coldest Dalmatian towns in winter and one of the warmest in summer.

 Since records began in 1950, the highest temperature recorded at the local weather station was 40.5 C, on 3 August 2017.
 The coldest temperature was -24.2 C, on 17 February 1956.

 History

 Prehistory

-Several stone weapons and tools discovered in Cetinska Krajina attest to the area's population dating back to the Mesolithic.
+Several stone weapons and tools discovered in the region attest to the area's population dating back to the Mesolithic.
 Many caves and dugouts contain evidence of later Neolithic settlements.
 About 1000 years BC, the area was inhabited by the Illyrian tribe Dalmatae.
 They were settled in the area between the rivers of Krka and Cetina, where they clashed with the Romans in the period of wars from 156 BC to 9 AD, ending with their complete defeat under the leadership of Bato the Daesitiate.